ibexa/documentation-developer/docs/search/search_api.md

 !!! tip

-    It is recommended to use an IDE that can recognize type hints when working with Repository Filtering.
+    it's recommended to use an IDE that can recognize type hints when working with Repository Filtering.
     If you try to use an unsupported Criterion or Sort Clause, the IDE will indicate an issue.

 ## Searching in a controller